The Islands of Hawaii

 Director of Public Relations and Promotions

-Named for its dramatic lava peninsulas, Kapalua Resort is one Hawaii’s premier destinations.
-Its shoreline is lined with five bays and three white-sand beaches, one of which has been designated “The Best Beach in America” by Professor Stephen Leatherman, a.k.a.
-“Dr. Beach”, of Florida International University.
+Named for its dramatic lava peninsulas, Kapalua Resort is one of Hawai‘i’s premier destinations.
+Its shoreline is lined with five bays and three white-sand beaches, two of which have been designated “The Best Beach in America” by Professor Stephen Leatherman, a.k.a.
+“Dr. Beach,” of Florida International University.
 Kapalua poetically translates to “arms embracing the sea,” and is so inviting that monk seals often visit its shores.

 In the 1890s, it was known as the Honolua Ranch and later became the Honolua Plantation when Kapalua’s acres of grassy slopes were converted to geometric patterns of silver-blue pineapple fields.
 Throughout the resort, historic Cook pines add a striking silhouette to hidden pathways and mountain vistas.

-Situated on Maui’s scenic northwest coast at the foot of the verdant Mauna Kahalawai, or West Maui Mountains, Kapalua is a 1,650-acre destination resort set amidst 23,000 acres of privately owned pineapple plantation.
-The luxury resort and master-planned community features a rare native rainforest, a protected marine life conservation district, an ancient Hawaiian burial ground, and golf courses that double as wildlife sanctuaries.
-In this magnificent landscape appear historic sites, such as the Honolua Store, churches, and plantation homes, which recall in poignant detail the cultural development of Kapalua Resort.
+Situated on Maui’s scenic northwest coast at the foot of the verdant Mauna Kahalawai, or West Maui Mountains, Kapalua is a 1,650-acre destination resort set amidst 22,000 acres of privately owned pineapple plantation.

-Guests of the resort create their own mix of leisure at a pace of their choosing.
-Miles of coastal and ridgeline trails wind through the resort, offering hiking access to some of West Maui’s most unspoiled terrain and breathtaking seascapes.
-Colorful coral gardens and bays teeming with tropical fish provide the perfect venue for kayaking and snorkeling.
-The new Mountain Outpost offers entry into lands never before accessed and its state-of-the-art zipline system traverses two miles of breathtaking natural terrain.
-A Hawaiian cultural arts program, inspired dining options and special events round out all the amenities needed
+Miles of coastal and ridgeline trails wind through the resort, offering hiking access to some of West Maui’s most unspoiled terrain and seascapes.
+Coral gardens and bays teeming with tropical fish provide the perfect venue for kayaking and snorkeling.
+The Kapalua Zipline traverses two miles of breathtaking natural terrain, while hiking trails crawl their way up the mountainside through fertile valleys and forests.
+A Hawaiian cultural arts program, inspired dining options and special events round out all the amenities.

-It’s hard to remember that all this happens on a tropical island at a world-class resort surrounded by pineapple fields, just a few miles from a little Hawaiian village where people still farm, raise pigs and pound their taro into poi.
+All this happens on a tropical island at a world-class resort just a few miles from a little Hawaiian village where people still farm, raise pigs and pound their taro into poi.